Home

 Pollution Sources Contributing to Sick Building Syndrome

-Your Attic may be the source of sick building syndrome.The key to whether you have a sick building or healthy home may depend on your Attic space.
+Your Attic may be the source of sick building syndrome.The key to whether you have a sick building or healthy home may depend on your Attic Space.

-There are 4 main categories of indoor air pollutants that contribute to Sick Building Syndrome symptoms: Combustion Pollutants, Biological Air Pollutants, Volatile Organic Compounds (VOCs), and Heavy Metals.
 Sick Building Syndrome has also been known to be associated with poor lighting, bad acoustics, or poor ergonomics.
 However, most cases of SBS are related to the following major airborne pollutants and how they interact with our immune systems and mucous membranes particularly in our respiratory system and specifically our lungs.

 Combustion Pollutants